Master Instructor Emeritus

 But wait, there is more!

-click to Ask Jim a question
+click to Ask Jim

 This essay is from A Pilot's Guide to Airmanship and Aerodynamics.
 It is from the last chapter which features Jim's ten Best Stick and Rudder Habits to make you a great stick, an airman.